MohammadEssam0/ZooGame/README.md

 # ZooGame
-a simple unity game for software engineering course
+a third person unity game that target kids in young age. you play as Timmy in a visit to The zoo, in his way he helps people and make them happy.